ishitvamishra/Unsupervised-Learning/README.md

 # Unsupervised-Learning
-Here you can find unsupervised leaning algorithm
+Here you can find unsupervised learning algorithm